 Radio coding is typically not required and is simply a "nice-to-know" feature.
-However it can be of use when installing new but used radios, such as when upgrading from standard C43 navigation radios to the BM53 (or CD43/CD53 in-dash radios).
+However it can be of use when installing new but used radios, such as when upgrading from standard C43 navigation radios to New Gen radios (or CD43/CD53 in-dash radios).

 Click "Read" in upper right to fetch radio data.
 Then select appropriate Area which, presumably, configures it for radio broadcast systems specific to various world regions.

 RDS (Radio Data System) comprises various settings and is the feature that, when enabled, displays textual radio station identification in place of frequency numbers, and scrolls song title and artist names.
 It is normally ON.
 "AF" (Alternative Frequencies) allows the radio to switch to another frequency that carries the same programming when the car travels out of range of the originally selected station (if available).

 This is mainly used in countries where national broadcasters run "region-specific" programming such as regional opt-outs on some of their transmitters.
 This functionality allows the user to "lock-down" the set to their current region or let the radio tune into other region-specific programming as they move into the other region.